 As such, I actually have a soft spot for Airport Simulator 2019 even though the flaws did originally annoy me and had me questioning if I should carry on playing it or not.
 I’m glad I did carry on, but I did have to work out how the various stations like the upgrade and fuel facilities worked by myself, which led to a lot of confusion and misunderstandings!
 However, your mileage will vary based on how tolerant you are to games like this and if this is actually a genre you’re interested in or if you were just looking for an easy platinum – which you won’t find here as the devs have confusingly opted to not include a platinum!
 That’s another oversight by the developers – if they would have put in a platinum then I’m sure sales would have been much more from all of the trophy hunters looking for an easy trophy in their collection – maybe next time?

 Airport Simulator 2019 goes a good job of recreating the micromanagement of an international airport.
-Whether you like the genre or not, you can’t argue that the developers have created a game which replicates what life would be like if you ran an airport and you were the only member of staff (until you hire some later on).
+Whether you like the genre or not, you can’t argue that the developers have created a game that replicates what life would be like if you ran an airport and you were the only member of staff (until you hire some later on).
 Sure, the graphics aren’t amazing and the overall mechanics of the game are quite simple yet hid behind some confusing and cumbersome menus, but once you’ve got to grips with the various processes, Airport Simulator is a great game to settle down with if you have 20-30 minutes to spare and you don’t want to play anything too taxing on your brain.

 If you’re looking for hardcore action and mind-blowing visuals then this game probably isn’t for you, but if you enjoy doing monotonous tasks or winding down at the end of the day with something which will relax you then maybe give Airport simulator 2019 a chance.
 One thing I would say though, the game is currently £24.99 on PSN, I would personally say that I think that’s too expensive – this is a perfect £14.99 game – £24.99 seem too much for people who are unsure to invest in.